ruoyexipan/it-tools/README.md

 Useful tools for developer and people working in IT. <a href="https://it-tools.tech">Try it!</a>
 </p>

-## Functionalities and roadmap

-Please check the [issues](https://github.com/CorentinTh/it-tools/issues) to see if some feature listed to be implemented.

-You have an idea of a tool?
-Submit a [feature request](https://github.com/CorentinTh/it-tools/issues/new/choose)!

 ## Self host

 Self host solutions for your homelab